dram/trealla/README.md

 	cd trealla
 	make [CC=gcc|clang|tcc] [iso|iso_debug|debug]

-WIN32 compilation is sporadic and may not support everything.
-In fact the Windows build has been discontinued.
+The Windows build has been discontinued.

-TCC does not support 128-bit integers or atomics (so no procs).
+Note *tcc* does not support 128-bit integers or atomics (so no procs).

 Compiler should be C11 if using procs (to use atomics) otherwise C99 should be adequate, eg: